-Select Body 1 in the model tree and in the minitoolbar, select Hide.
+Select Body 1 in the model tree and in the minitoolbar, select Transparent.
 What you will see is the merged arms with all geometry overlapping with Body 1 removed.
 See Figure 22.
-It is interesting to note that this single body contains several disjoint solid pieces.
+It is interesting to note that body 2 contains several disjointed solid pieces.
 The notion of a body is evidently logical rather than physical.
-Select Body 1 in the model tree and set its visibility back to Show.
+In the Graphics Toolbar, open the Transparency Control, and turn off transparency of Solid Bodies.